Hip and Elbow Dysplasia

 It is strongly recommended that breeders wishing to reduce the risk of elbow dysplasia should select their breeding stock (both dogs and bitches) only from animals with an overall grade of 0.

-Dogs with elbow grades of 1 show mild or early osteoarthritis which is also likely to be due to ED.
-They should only be used for breeding with caution, taking into consideration the ED grades of as many relatives as possible, as well as the results of other health tests and characteristics.
+Dogs with elbow grades of 1 to 2 show mild or early osteoarthritis which is also likely to be due to ED.
+They should only be used for breeding with caution, taking into consideration the ED grades of as many relatives as possible and the other dog intended for mating.

 Dogs with elbow grades of 2 or 3 have marked osteoarthritis likely to be due to ED, with or without a visible primary lesion.
 There is a significant chance of ED being passed on to the offspring.